danwing/metadata/draft-rw-flow-metadata.md

 With the advent of {{LOSSY-QUIC}}, applications can send both {{QUIC}} reliable traffic and
 {{LOSSY-QUIC}} unreliable traffic {{LOSSY-QUIC}} on the same 5-tuple.
-With host-to-network metadata signaling, the network can become an active assistant in such flows during a reactive policy event by endeavouring to send the more-important 'keep' traffic at the expense of the less-important 'discard' traffic.
+With host-to-network metadata signaling, the network can become an active assistant in such flows during a reactive policy event by endeavouring to send the more-important 'prefer-keep' traffic at the expense of the less-important 'may-discard' traffic.

+The reasoning why a packet, marked as 'may-discard', is transmitted by an application while the application can avoid sending that packet is application-specific.

 #### Network Treatment

-During a reactive policy event, dropping 'discard' packets is preferred over dropping 'keep' packets.
+During a reactive policy event, dropping 'may-discard' packets is preferred over dropping 'prefer-keep' packets.

 #### Encoding